canadaduane/vscode-notes/README.md

 ## Supported Syntax Highlighting

-When adding code snippets, you can use the following language indicators after a triple-backtick to get syntax highlighting for that language:
+When adding code snippets, you can use the following language indicators after a [language-tag] (square brackets necessary) to get syntax highlighting for that language:

 ```
 actionscript|as -> source.actionscript.2